 GCSE English and Mathematics and a Physical Science at grade C or 4 or above.

-AAA equivalent - 144 UCAS Tariff Points to include a minimum of five subjects (four of which must be at higher level) to include English and Maths at H6 if studied at Higher level or O4 if studied at Ordinary Level.
+144 UCAS Tariff Points to include a minimum of five subjects (four of which must be at higher level) to include English and Maths at H6 if studied at Higher level or O4 if studied at Ordinary Level.

-If not offering any of these subjects the requirement is ABBBB.
+If not offering any of the above subjects the requirement is AABBB.

-If not offering any of these subjects the requirement is ABB.
+If not offering any of the above subjects the requirement is ABB.

-Overall International Baccalaureate profile with a minimum of 27 points (13 at higher level) to include Mathematics and one other science subject at HL.
+Overall profile with a minimum of 27 points (13 at higher level) to include Mathematics and one other science subject at HL.
 English is also required at grade 4 Ordinary Level.